 \subsection{Combinatorics}

-In this section we introduce two monoids $\Mt$ and $\Md$, where the underlying set for both is the collection of all compactly supported sequences $C_c(\Nb_{\geq 1}, \Nb) = \varinjlim_{n \geq 1} \Nb^n$.
+In this section we introduce two monoids $\Mt$ and $\Md$, whose underlying sets are both the collection of all compactly supported sequences $C_c(\Nb_{\geq 1}, \Nb) = \varinjlim_{n \geq 1} \Nb^n$.
 Their binary operations, and other iterative operations we will define here, are understood as operations on types and degrees as the result of procedures carried out on underlying polynomials.
-We will often write elements of $\Mt$ and $\Md$ with rightmost zeroes suppressed, i.e. simply as $(m_1,\dots,m_n)$ and $(d_1,\dots,d_r)$, respectively, with the understanding that $m_n \not = 0 \not = d_r$.
-We also verify purely arithmetic results regarding these operations in service of cleaner exposition for geometric arguments to come.
+We will often write elements of $\Mt$ and $\Md$ with rightmost zeroes suppressed, i.e., simply as $(m_1,\dots,m_n)$ and $(d_1,\dots,d_r)$, respectively, with the understanding that $m_n > 0$ and $d_r > 0$.
+We also verify purely arithmetic results regarding these operations in service of cleaner exposition for the geometric arguments to come.